Shin'ya Shokudō

-It was adapted into a Japanese television drama, directed by Joji Matsuoka and starring Kaoru Kobayashi as the Master, and ran for three season from 2009 to 2014.
+It was adapted into a Japanese television drama, directed by Joji Matsuoka and starring Kaoru Kobayashi as the Master, and ran for three seasons from 2009 to 2014.
 A live-action film premiered in 2015.
 Netflix Japan produced a fourth season and a second live-action film in 2016, and a fifth season in 2019.
 The series was also adapted into a Korean television series, titled Late Night Restaurant, in 2015, and a Chinese television series in 2017.

-As of October 2014, the manga had over 2.3 million copies in circulation.
+By October 2014, the manga had over 2.3 million copies in circulation.
 In 2010, it won the 55th Shogakukan Manga Award in the General category and the 39th Japan Cartoonist Award.